EwanColquhoun/wawaswoods/README.md

       * 'Lato' is used for the body text as it provides a nice contrast to the cursive whilst being easy to read for all.

  * ### Colour Scheme
       The colour scheme eventually chosen is one based on green and off-white.
 The colour contrasts with the wood colour in many of the images.
+Green traditionally gives the impression of energy, safety and growth.
+This is something that Wawas Woods can hopefully pass onto the user.

 ![Colour Palate image](assets/readme-images/color-palate.png)